elastic/elasticsearch/CONTRIBUTING.md

     ./gradlew :run

-You can access Elasticsearch with
+You can access Elasticsearch with:

-    curl elastic:password@localhost:9200
+    curl -u elastic:password localhost:9200

 ### Configuring IDEs And Running Tests